Beijing Olympics, FIFA World Cup Sparked Sports Controversies in 2022

-Beijing Olympics, FIFA World Cup sparked sports controversies in 2022 originally appeared on NBC Sports Chicago
+Beijing Olympics, FIFA World Cup sparked sports controversies in 2022 originally appeared on NBC Sports Boston

 The 2022 sports year was filled with uplifting moments and thrilling championship triumphs.